Economy of Eswatini: Trade partners

 The Swazi economy is very closely linked to the economy of South Africa, from which it receives over 90 percent of its imports and to which it sends about 70 percent of its exports.
 Eswatini has great resources making a good trading partner.
 Eswatini's other key trading partners are the United States and the EU, from whom the country has received trade preferences for apparel exports (under the African Growth and Opportunity Act – AGOA – to the US) and for sugar (to the EU).
 Under these agreements, both apparel and sugar exports did well, with rapid growth and a strong inflow of foreign direct investment.
 Textile exports grew by over 200 percent between 2000 and 2005 and sugar exports increasing by more than 50 percent over the same period.
 The continued vibrancy of the export sector is threatened by the removal of trade preferences for textiles, the accession to similar preferences for East Asian countries, and the phasing out of preferential prices for sugar to the EU market.
 Eswatini will thus have to face the challenge of remaining competitive in a changing global environment.
 A crucial factor in addressing this challenge is the investment climate.
 The recently concluded Investment Climate Assessment provides some positive findings in this regard, namely that Eswatini firms are among the most productive in Sub-Saharan Africa, although they are less productive than firms in the most productive middle-income countries in other regions.
 They compare more favorably with firms from lower middle income countries, but are hampered by inadequate governance arrangements and infrastructure.

 Eswatini, Lesotho, Botswana, Namibia, and the Republic of South Africa form the Southern African Customs Union (SACU), where import duties apply uniformly to member countries.
 Eswatini, Lesotho, Namibia, and South Africa also are members of the Common Monetary Area (CMA) in which repatriation and unrestricted funds are permitted.
-Eswatini issues its own currency, the lilangeni (plural: emalangeni), which is at par with the South African rand.
+Eswatini issues its own currency, the Swazi lilangeni (plural: emalangeni), which is at par with the South African rand.